Tooth Extraction in Raleigh, NC

 As premier dentists, saving your tooth is always our number one goal, but sometimes tooth extractions are unavoidable.
 Thankfully, cutting-edge technology, our surgical techniques, and sedation options have come a long way over the years, empowering us to offer safe, comfortable, and quick tooth extractions.

 - Orthodontic preparation needs

-Prior to extraction, Dr. Ahmad or Dr. Hum discuss replacement options and the logistics of bone grafting.
+Prior to extraction, Dr. Ahmad, Dr. Hum or Dr. Cook discuss replacement options and the logistics of bone grafting.
 A grafting procedure at the time of your extraction helps prevent jawbone loss and provides favorable conditions for a dental implant in the future.

 The Process of Having a Tooth Extracted

 The procedure typically takes less than an hour, and the results are very safe and predictable.

 Before pulling your tooth, one of our doctors administers a local anesthetic to numb the area where the tooth will be removed.
 This ensures you do not feel any pain.
 A general anesthetic is also an option for those who request it.
 Depending on the particulars of your case, we sometimes place a few stitches, usually self-dissolving, to close up the gum edges over the extraction site.

 We provide specific home-care instructions prior to surgery, but in general, the most important things to know about recovery from a tooth extraction include:

 - Blood Clots: Following surgery, it is very important to form a strong blood clot for the healing process, by biting on a gauze pad for about an hour after the procedure.

 - Straws and Smoking: For several days following your surgery, do not use straws or tobacco products, as these will dislodge the clot, which results in a dry socket.
 Dry sockets are painful and may require additional treatment, slowing recovery time.